Pavel-Durov/blog/src/sdk-dx/README.md

 In just 11 lines, we can get a server up and running.
 The first time I've seen it I was blown away.

-## Dx with node.js SDKs
+## TypeSCript Node.js SDKs

-Now, let's talk about a specific SDK implementation in TypeScript.
+Now, let's talk about TypeScript SDK specifics.

-In order to deliver a good DX, we need first to understand the client.
-What TypeScript engineers expect from the SDK.
+To deliver a good experience, we need first to understand the client.

-Usually:
+We need to ask - What do TypeScript engineers expect from the SDK?

+To name a few of these expectations:
+- Easy-to-use SDK
 - Promises and Async/Await
-- Easy to use SDK
-- Installed with one of the goto package managers like `npm``
+- Installed with one of the goto package managers like `npm`
 - It should have functional code examples - copy, paste, execute.
-- Type Definitions - TypeScript is statically-typed language, types are the basic components.
+- Type Definitions - TypeScript is a statically-typed language, and types are the basic components.
 - Type Safety - SDKs should enforce type safety throughout their interfaces.
-- Modules Support - compatibility with modern module systems like CommonJS and ES6 modules
+- Modules Support - Compatibility with modern module systems like CommonJS and ES6 modules
-- Optional parameters - Optional parameters enhance flexibility and usability.
+- Optional parameters - Optional parameters enhance the flexibility and usability of the SDK.

+We're going to address most of these points, with a focus on code evolution and optional parameters.

 ## Example